A Guide For The Non IT-Savvy: What To Do If Your Website Is Hacked

 By doing the above three things, you are helping to keep your website in good working condition and even if it is hacked (which I hope not), you still have the latest backup to fall back on without having to spend money to fix it.

 I hope that you find this short guide useful!
-Do leave us a comment below if you have any questions and we will do our best to help!
+If you have any questions, please feel free to contact us and we’ll be happy to help!